 Smoky green teas in particular with their strong flavors helps balance out the flavor you taste from root vegetables in pizza giving you a unique blend of flavor in your mouth.

 Fruity green teas make unsweetened pastries taste a lot sweeter because of the natural sweetness.
 This is great for afternoon tea parties if you don’t want to consume sugar or if you have a guest who doesn’t want to eat sugary snacks.

 Whole wheat and green tea are great healthy food choices and can make for a nutritious breakfast.
 Starting your morning with this pairing can kickstart your metabolism for a productive day.
 Fruity green tea helps add flavor to whole wheat bread that doesn’t have much flavor.

 Fruit salads and green tea is a taste of healthy sweetness.
 Not only does this provide good sugars, but it won’t make you hungrier, unlike refined sugars.
-Fruit salad and green tea combined helps alleviate your sugar craving.
+Fruit salad and green tea combined can help alleviate your sugar cravings.

 The natural sweetness in them doesn’t do harm to your body.
 However, too much of anything is a bad thing so consume in moderation.

 A sandwich on its own already contains a mixture of flavor that really satisfies your mouth.
 You pair it with green tea and those flavors are enhanced.
 Make sure you use fruity green tea as it’s the best pairing for sandwiches.